God Says: “We Need to Talk.”

 Prayer is never a one-way activity!
 It is always two-way . . . or should be.
 Prayer is visiting with God.
 It is having a dialogue with God, not a monologue.
 It is God and a person conversing with one another.
 It is listening as well as speaking; Let’s learn to practice the discipline of “listening prayer!”

 God is pleased to dialogue with us.
 He longs to share Himself with us.
-He yearns for a deep, abiding relationship with us; such a relationship comes mostly through prayer.
+He yearns for a deep, abiding relationship with us; such a relationship comes mostly through prayer–God and us dialoguing and visiting with one another.
 He loves us dearly and deeply and wants to have a loving relationship with every human being.
-He wants to share with us both his daily and future plans and purposes for our lives . . . if we will listen.
+He wants to share with us both his daily and future purposes for our lives . . . if we will listen.

 Consider some brief thoughts.
 From the Bible, we know God—Who inhabits eternity—is allwhere allwhen; from the “center” of eternity everything is absolutely simultaneous to God.
 Being God, He is completely focused on every human at the same time.
 Each of us is always in the precise center of his vision and the sharp focus of his thoughts.
 He doesn’t go back in time or forward in time.
 He is always in everyone’s present—in the “Now” of our lives . . . concurrently.
 That’s why He is referred to in the Bible as “I am,” not “I was,” nor “I will be.”